JohnsonLevi/Personal-Projects/README.md

   a var model to the data if the ARIMA model was significant to prove causalty.
 However, there was no realtionship so there was no real point in fitting an ARIMA model.

+  Note some analysis of the predictors notably cOil and MTN occurs in hw3 file.
+I didn't feel like redoing it.

 DATA:
   snowfall data was obtained from this link: https://www.kaggle.com/datasets/mrmarjo/resort-daily-snowfall-20092017 The other data used in the analysis is pulled directly for either Yahoo Finance or FRED directly within the r code using an API.